SASCHA RILEY'S UNVERIFIED ALLEGATIONS: Lisa Voldeng's Cringeworthy & Irresponsible Interview of a Sexual Abuse Victim

 Ethical Risks

-In this situation, Voldeng has broadcast the allegations in a very sensational way on her blog.
+In this situation, Voldeng broadcasted Riley’s allegations in a very sensational way on her blog.
 What’s her plan now?
 She has alerted the alleged perpetrators.
-If his allegations are true, he’s immediately as risk of physical harm and continued intimidation.
+If Riley’s allegations are true, he’s immediately as risk of physical harm and continued intimidation.
 It’s interesting that the conclusion of Voldeng’s blog post explains that she reported all of his allegations to her “allies,” church officials, and police.
 And that when the FBI contacted Riley, she removed him from the “country.”
 Is that a good plan?
 Why expose a victim to all this.
-Veldeng’s credibility is weakened by the fact that she uses highly charged descriptions of Trump throughout her interview and on her blog.
+Voldeng’s credibility is weakened by the fact that she uses highly charged descriptions of Trump throughout her interview and on her blog.

 Voldeng’s Lack of Credentials and Monetization